intel/pepc/docs/pepc-topology.rst

 **--cores** *CORES*
    The list can include individual core numbers and core number ranges.
 For example, '1-4,7,8,10-12' would mean cores 1 to 4, cores 7, 8, and 10 to 12.
-Use the special keyword 'all' to specify all cores. this option has to be used with the '--packages' option, because core numbers are relative to the package.
+Use the special keyword 'all' to specify all cores.
+This option has to be used with the '--packages' option, because core numbers are relative to the package.

 **--modules** *MODULES*